 Advanced melanomas often require multidisciplinary care, and our practitioners will counsel you on the best treatment course and coordinate with oncologists.

 If you or a loved one are concerned about skin cancer, have noticed unexplained growth of moles or skin discolorations, please call a California Skin Institute practice near you for an evaluation or find a location near you and request a skin check appointment.

-This is to be only used as an educational piece and individuals should not use it to self-diagnose a skin condition or problem.
+This is to be used only as an educational piece.
+Individuals should not use it to self-diagnose a skin condition or problem.